 SEOs have a tendency to find one thing that helps boost rankings, and that’s all they leverage.
 Whether it’s an on-site SEO change that really helps or one link building method, don’t get caught up with one tactic even if it works.

-When I first started, I got caught up with the tactic of reciprocal linking.
-My rankings skyrocketed, and after a year of me doing it, search engines caught onto it, and my rankings plummeted.
+When we first started, we got caught up with the tactic of reciprocal linking.
+My rankings skyrocketed, and after a year of us doing it, search engines caught onto it, and our rankings plummeted.

-After that, I focused my efforts on building all page links from high authority sites.
-This worked well and my rankings went up, but search engines also caught onto this.
+After that, we focused our efforts on building all page links from high authority sites.
+This worked well and our rankings went up, but search engines also caught onto this.

-The point I am trying to make is that you can’t rely on one tactic to achieve high rankings.
+The point we are trying to make is that you can’t rely on one tactic to achieve high rankings.
 You have to diversify because SEO is a constant game of cat and mouse even if you are using ethical tactics.

 7. Effective SEOs never rely on SEO

-I know this may sound weird, but an effective SEO knows that you can’t just rely on SEO.
-For example, the Panda update hit some sites even though they had good content.
-A lot of these sites repaired Panda-inflicted damage, but it shows that you can’t rely just on SEO.
+We know this may sound weird, but an effective SEO knows that you can’t just rely on SEO.

 If you are trying to increase your traffic, you should consider trying banner advertising, email marketing, pay-per-click ads, and anything else you can think of.
 This will help you diversify the channels that are driving you income, so if something happens to your organic search traffic, you’ll still be able to survive.

 SEO is great, but you need to learn other marketing skills.
-I myself started as an SEO, but these days I get most of my traffic through business development deals.
+We started as an SEO, but these days we get most of our traffic through business development deals.

-Using all of the methods I covered above, I was able to build a business that did well into the seven figures a year in revenue and millions of dollars in profit.
+Using all of the methods we covered above, we were able to build a business that did well into the seven figures a year in revenue and millions of dollars in profit.

-If you do everything I mentioned above but fail to provide results as an SEO agency, you won’t be in business for long.
+If you do everything we mentioned above but fail to provide results as an SEO agency, you won’t be in business for long.